Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

 Sometimes, mechanized equipment may be employed for providing any additional help and reach out to any inaccessible areas.

 - This method is applicable only for cleaning up the slick shorelines.

 - The process is more economically viable, as unskilled workers with minimal training can be employed for the process.

 - Apart from being labour intensive, this process is also time-consuming.

 - The use of heavy machinery can inflict damage upon shorelines, so they should be avoided as much as possible.

-This process is generally not used when the spill has happened in the deep seas and is gradually put into action once the oil starts to approach the shoreline.
+This process is generally not used when the spill has happened in the deep seas and is gradually implemented once the oil approaches the shoreline.

 - It is a time taking procedure and may even take years, so quicker solutions like using booms and skimmers or sorbents may be used if any urgent action is required.